NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/overview.rst

 Available Inventories
 ========================

-Three different building inventories have been developed for the Atlantic County testbed.
+Three different building inventories have been developed for the Atlantic County testbed and can be accessed on DesignSafe.

 **Atlantic County Inventory**: Full inventory of 100,697 buildings in the 23 municipalities of Atlantic County, described based on a variety of data sources (Figure 2.1.1).
 The buildings in this inventory are exposed to wind